bergpb/justnotethis/README.md

-### Just Do It
+### JustNoteThis

-- A To do list app made with Ruby and Sinatra.
+- A note app made with Ruby and Sinatra.

 Instructions:
 - Clone this app,